cityrpg/CityRPG/GameMode_CityRPG4/server/jobs/README.txt

 This is the directory for CityRPG jobs.
-Each job is associated with an ID that is specified at the top of scriptobject.cs
+These jobs are loaded into the game-mode via server/jobs.cs.

 The outfit order is as follows: accent hat pack secondPack chest arms gloves hip feet facedecal chestdecal